Do you let your key suppliers take annual price increases of 3%-5% with no underlying cost justification?

 Both Coca-Cola and PepsiCo have made headlines over recent years with their continued efforts to drive down costs from their operating model.
 But what impact do these initiatives have?
-The fruits of these cost-cutting measures do not appear to be passed on to their fountain customers — at least when it comes to price.
+The fruits of these cost-cutting measures have not been passed on to their fountain customers — at least when it comes to price.

 More Expensive for a Less Consumed Product